diegoiast/qutepart-cpp/README.md

 5. Follows dark themes.
 6. Supported on Windows, Linux and OSX (probably BSD, untested - basically all platforms supported by Qt6).
-7. Good unicode support:sSupports BIDI (Arabic, Farsi, Hebrew), CJK and Hindu lanaguages.
+7. Good Unicode support: Supports BIDI (Arabic, Farsi, Hebrew), CJK and Hindu languages.
 8. Integration is a simple as adding a few lines in your CMake file.
-9. Uses Kate syntax highligher, with more than 380 supported languages.
+9. Uses Kate syntax highlighter, with more than 380 supported languages.
 10. Theme support, again using the Kate themes.
 11. Syntax/themes baked into the library (no need to install files on your app).
 12. Undo/redo stack.